plnh/Mini_DataViz_projects/PowerBI/Order_Processing_Time.md

 - Reduced average processing time by 18%
 - Improved on-time delivery from 87% to 94%
 - Reduced shipping costs by 12% through optimized fulfillment

-## Getting Started

-Organizations should begin with a data assessment to identify available timestamps and quality issues.
-Start with basic processing time calculations before advancing to complex analytics.

-By transforming order processing data into visual insights, Power BI enables organizations to optimize their order-to-cash processes, improve customer satisfaction, and drive operational excellence.